 This prospectus and any accompanying prospectus supplements contain or incorporate by reference certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-Forward-looking statements, some of which are based on various assumptions and events that are beyond our control, may be identified by reference to a future period or periods or by the use of forward-looking terminology, such as "may," "will," "believe," "expect," "anticipate," "continue," or similar terms or variations on those terms or the negative of those terms.
+Forward-looking statements, some of which are based on various assumptions and events that are beyond our control, may be identified by reference to a future period or periods or by the use of forward-looking terminology, such as may, will, believe, expect, anticipate, continue or similar terms or variations on those terms or the negative of those terms.
 Actual results could differ materially from those set forth in forward-looking statements due to a variety of factors, including, but not limited to, adverse economic conditions, changes in interest rates, changes in yield curves, changes in prepayment rates, the availability of financing and, if available, the terms of any financing.
-For a discussion of the risks and uncertainties that could cause actual results to differ from those contained in the forward-looking statements, see ''Risk Factors" in this prospectus and any accompanying supplements.
+For a discussion of the risks and uncertainties that could cause actual results to differ from those contained in the forward-looking statements, see ''Risk Factors" in this prospectus and any accompanying supplements and under "Business-Risk Factors" in our Annual Report on Form 10-K, as amended.
 We do not undertake, and specifically disclaim any obligation, to publicly release the results of any revisions that may be made to any forward-looking statements to reflect the occurrence of anticipated or unanticipated events or circumstances after the date of such statements.

 We encourage you to read this prospectus and any accompanying prospectus supplements, as well as the information that is incorporated by reference in this prospectus and any accompanying prospectus supplements, in their entireties.
-You should carefully consider the factors set forth under ''Risk Factors" on page 1 of this prospectus before making an investment decision to purchase our securities.
+You should carefully consider the factors set forth under ''Risk Factors" beginning on page 2 of this prospectus before making an investment decision to purchase our securities.